Luzkan/smells/content/smells/null-check.md

 ### Exceptions

-Similarly to the `if` statements - one usually is not problematic and creating a separate Null Object just to handle this one case (for example, when its only in the Factory method [WAKE]) might be not worth the hassle.
+Similar to the `if` statements, one usually is not problematic.
+Creating a separate Null Object to handle this case (for example, when it is only in the Factory method [WAKE]) might not be worth the hassle.

 ---